 Winter interest plants are a wonderful addition to any garden.
-Not only do they add beauty to the winter garden, they also provide food for wildlife, and allow us to enjoy our garden all year round!
-In this post, I’ll explain what it’s all about, and share a list of my favorite plants with winter interest.
+Not only do they add beauty to the otherwise empty landscape, they also provide food and shelter for wildlife, and allow you to enjoy your gardens all year round.

-On these frigid days where nobody wants to be outside, I appreciate the winter interest plants in my gardens more than ever.
+On these frigid days where nobody wants to be outside, I appreciate the frosty plants that stand tall above the snow more than ever.

 What Is Winter Interest?

-Many people leave plants in their winter garden because they like to split their cleanup between the fall and spring.
-Another reason to leave plants through the winter is so that animals and birds have a source of food.
+Many people leave plants through the winter because they like to split their cleanup between the fall and spring.
+Another good reason is so that animals and birds have a source of food, and beneficial insects have shelter to hibernate.

 What Are The Benefits Winter Interest Plants?

-Leaving plants in the garden also benefits wildlife, providing shelter from the frigid temperatures and sources of food.
-Many outdoor winter plants have seeds that feed the birds and other wildlife.
+- Benefits wildlife – Leaving plants in the garden also benefits wildlife, providing shelter from the frigid temperatures and food sources that aren’t buried by snow.
+Lots of flowers will produce seeds that can feed them for months.

 17 Plants For Winter Interest In The Garden

-To make it really easy for you to create a winter interest garden, I decided to put together a list of winter plants and shrubs for you.
-These are really common plants, and you might already have them growing in your garden…
+To make it really easy for you to create a winter interest garden, I’ve put together a list of perennial plants and shrubs to get you started.
+They are all very common, and you might already have some of them:

 Winter Interest Perennials

-1. Astilbe – I love using astilbe as winter interest plants because they look like tiny evergreen trees to me.
+2. Astilbe – I love leaving astilbe in my garden through the winter because the flower spikes look like tiny trees sticking out of the snow.
 What could be more perfect than that?
+They’re so cute!

-3. Tall grasses – Don’t forget to leave perennial grasses for winter interest in the garden.
-Not only are they beautiful, they provide shelter for our favorite garden critters, and the seed heads are a great food source for them too.
+3. Tall grasses – Don’t forget to leave perennial grasses.
+Not only are they pretty to look at, they provide shelter for your favorite critters, and the seed heads are a great food source for them too.

-5. Gaillardia – Another one of my favorite perennials with winter interest, gaillardia looks beautiful sticking up through the snow.
+4. Gaillardia – Another one of my favorite perennials with winter interest is gaillardia.
+The tall stems and flower heads looks beautiful sticking up through the snow, and it’s also great for feeding the wildlife.

-6. Clematis – Leaving clematis vines covering a trellis is a awesome addition to the winter garden.
+6. Clematis – Leaving clematis vines covering a trellis is an awesome addition to the winter garden.
 Snow will accumulate on the vines, and the seed pods can also be really cool looking.

-7. Bee Balm – Not only do they add pops of color to our summer gardens, bee balm are decorative winter plants too.
-The flower spikes stand tall above the snow, and the snow-capped flower heads look fantastic too.
+7. Bee balm – Not only do bee balm plants add pops of color to our summer beds, they’re perfect for winter interest too.
+The flower spikes stand tall above the snow, and look fantastic when they’re covered by frost or snow.

-8. Black-eyed Susan – With their tall stems and interesting flower heads, Black-eyed Susans are great plants with winter interest.
-Be careful with this one though, they tend to like to reseed themselves.
+8. Black-eyed Susan – With their tall stems and interesting flower heads, Black-eyed Susans are great to leave through the winter.
+Be careful with this one though, they tend to self-sow fairly aggressively.

-9. Hardy yucca – Some types of yucca are hardy perennial plants that stay green in winter, making them wonderful winter interest plants.
-The spiked foliage on these evergreen plants looks really cool poking through the snow.
+9. Hardy yucca – Some types of yuccas are hardy perennial plants that stay green in winter.
+The spiky foliage looks really cool poking through the snow, and it adds a touch of color too.

-10. Sedums – If you ask me, sedums might just be the best perennials for winter interest in the garden.
-My favorite thing about leaving the flowers in my winter garden is that, after it snows, they look like they’re wearing tiny snow hats.
+10. Sedums – My favorite thing about leaving sedums in my winter garden is that, after it snows, they look like they’re wearing tiny white hats.
+It’s adorable, and they’re very photogenic.

 Winter Interest Shrubs

-12. Red Twig Dogwood – There are a few different types of dogwoods, so make sure to look for the shrub with red stems in winter (some types even have orange or yellow stems in winter!).
+12. Red twig dogwood – There are a few different types of dogwoods, so make sure to look for the ones with red, orange, or yellow stems so the bright colors pop against the white snow.

-14. Barberry bush – A lovely bush with red berries in winter!
-My barberry bushes are right next to the window, which makes it fun to watch the birds eating the berries all winter long.
+14. Barberry bush – My barberry bushes are right next to the kitchen window, and not only do the red berries add color during the winter, it’s so much fun to watch the birds snacking on them.

-15. Hydrangea – All types of hydrangeas make very pretty winter plants because their large flowers stay on all winter long.
-Plus they are perfect for capturing the snow as it falls, which makes the flowers look even more beautiful.
+15. Hydrangea – All types of hydrangeas make very pretty winter interest plants because their large flowers stay intact.
+Plus they are perfect for capturing the snow as it falls, which makes them look even more stunning.

-16. Elderberry – Another one of the best shrubs for winter interest, elderberry produces berries that are not only pretty, they’re another food source for wild animals.
+16. Elderberry – Another one of the best shrubs for your winter garden, elderberry produces berries that are not only pretty, they’re another food source for wildlife.

-17. Japanese Maple – Even though Japanese maples lose their leaves in the fall, they are still wonder trees for winter interest.
-The interesting shape of their branches, along with the red stems in winter can be stunning.
+17. Japanese maple – Even though Japanese maples lose their leaves in the fall, the interesting shape of their branches, along with the red stems against the stark white snow, can be stunning.

-Your garden doesn’t have to be a boring, depressing mass spans of white all winter long.
-With a little planning (or maybe just a bit of laziness and procrastination), your winter gardens can be very beautiful.
-So, as you plan your new summer garden beds, be sure to add in a few of these lovely winter interest plants.
+Your garden doesn’t have to be a boring, depressing, mass spans of white all winter when you add some of these plants for interest.
+With a little planning (or maybe just a bit of laziness and procrastination), they can be gorgeous.

 - Winter Gardens: Reinventing the Season